98juju98/CCJM/README.md

 - **Show DockablePane**: Displays the DockablePane to manage your shortcuts, hyperlinks, and favorite commands.

 - **Multiple Sheets To One DWG**: Exports a set of sheets into a single DWG file without title block.

+- **(Beta) Multiple Sheets To One DWG**: Exports a set of sheets into a single DWG file with title block.

 - **Your Saved Path**: Retrieve all your saved paths and hyperlinks from the DockablePane.